 The ISO is set to 400, which isn’t very high, but it could be set lower to let less light in.

 Image G is really underexposed.
 Let’s look at the settings and see where we could make adjustments.

 SOLUTIONS TO AN UNDEREXPOSED IMAGE

-In conclusion, manual mode requires some practice, but I think you’ll be surprised at how quickly you’ll catch on to how it works.
-The more you practice, the easier it becomes and soon you’ll see a massive improvement in the quality and the creativity of your images.
+In conclusion, when you’re ready to learn manual mode, it requires practice.
+But, you’ll be surprised at how quickly you’ll catch on to how it works.
+The more you practice, the easier it becomes to adjust your settings without really thinking about it.
+Soon you’ll see a massive improvement in the quality of your images, because you are making the artistic decisions.
 Reach out with questions anytime!